ramyadhadidi/paper_summeries/Compilers/notes_midterm.md

 ## Lazy Code Motion
-Compute a value as late as possible, therefore reducing register pressure.
+Move a computation to earliest point to cover more redundant expressions.
+Then, compute the value as late as possible, therefore reducing register pressure.
 This can happen in PRE.
+Anticipation limits how early we can put an expression.

+_postponable expression_: e is postponable to a program point p if an early placement of e is ecountered along every path from the entry node to p, and there is not subsequent use of e after the last such placement.

  1. Find all very busy expressions.
  2. Place computation at very busy points. (earliest points are where expressions in anticipated but not available)
+    - Note: Avalabilty is little different in this case.
+It inclueds anticipation as well, e.g. it could be mad available if we chose to compute it there.
+    - earliest[B] = anticipated[B].in - available[B].in
  3. ?